OnAnOpenField/media-management/README.md

 Make sure to keep all these files together along with the config.ini component.

-Set your preferred paths in the config.ini and then set a run schedule to these scripts using your OS's built-in scheduling software to run while you sleep, such as Task Scheduler for windows
+Set your preferred paths in the config.ini and then set a run schedule to these scripts using your OS's built-in scheduling software to run while you sleep, such as Task Scheduler for windows.

-These scripts utilize the [mkvmerge](https://mkvtoolnix.download/doc/mkvmerge.html) commandline utility, included in the [MKVToolNix](https://mkvtoolnix.download/) toolset, to analyze videos
+These scripts utilize the [mkvmerge](https://mkvtoolnix.download/doc/mkvmerge.html) commandline utility, included in the [MKVToolNix](https://mkvtoolnix.download/) toolset, to analyze videos.

 These scripts will: